BDC Hamburger Icon

 Finding the right grant for you

-There are numerous grants from a wide range of organizations, including government agencies, private businesses, and nonprofits.
-The first challenge is finding the right grant for you.
+Numerous grants are available from a wide range of organizations, including government agencies, private businesses and nonprofits.
+The first challenge is finding the right grant for your venture’s needs.

 Once you’ve identified grant opportunities suitable for your business’s needs, ensure you’re eligible and then diligently complete the application process according to the grantor’s guidelines.